https://www.nzwg.org.nz

 David Fa’auliuli Mamea (Safune/Safotu, Sāmoa) hates a lot of things about writing (don’t get him started on treatments) but the absolute pits is candidate statements like this.

-Rachel Lang -Board Member
+Rachel Lang 1_edited.jpg

 RACHEL LANG MNZM